Marne Air Soldiers head to the Joint Readiness Training Center.

 |0

-This work, Marne Air Soldiers head to the Joint Readiness Training Center.
-[Image 4 of 4], by SGT Andrew McNeil, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marne Air Soldiers head to the Joint Readiness Training Center., by SGT Andrew McNeil, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT